Recent Talks and Appearances

 - Keynote speech, Connecticut Students Organization.
 I spoke on the importance of statewide student associations in American student activism, and about some of the pitfalls such groups face when they’re getting organized.

 - Lecture, BHQFU, New York City.
 I discussed the roots of contemporary student organizing struggles in the higher education transformations of the 1970s and the neglected but transformative campus activist movements of that decade.

 - Panel discussion, CUNY Student Summit.
 I joined a group of past and present student organizers from across New York to talking about the history of activism in the state and its relevance to the organizers of today.

 Booking Me to Speak

 I speak frequently on campuses and at conferences on the history of student activism and student government, on the state of the American student movement today, and on how students can organize more effectively to win concrete victories and grow their movements.

 If you’re interested in bringing me to your campus or event but aren’t sure how to go about it, I’ve put together a step-by-step guide that I’m happy to send you by email.

-If you’d like to discuss bringing me to your campus or event, drop me a line at firstname.lastname@example.org.
+If you’d like a copy of the speaking guide, or to discuss bringing me out, drop me a line at firstname.lastname@example.org.